 Rights that Might be Affected

-A good guardian will take into account the wishes and desires of the ward when making decisions about residence, medical treatments, and end-of life decisions.
-The courts will remove only those rights that the proposed ward is incapable of handling.
+A good guardian will take into account the wishes and desires of the person under guardianship when making decisions about residence, medical treatments, and end-of life decisions.
+The courts will remove only those rights that the proposed person under guardianship is incapable of handling.

-When the courts appoint a guardian, the following rights of the ward may be removed.
+When the courts appoint a guardian, the following rights of the person under guardianship may be removed.
 These rights may include the right to:

 - Determine residence.